 In the afternoon, visit Witch Hill (Cerro Brujo) where you will explore one of the most beautiful beaches in the Galapagos.
 Be tantalized by the texture and sight of the powdered, soft white sand.
 With a colony of sea lions and blue-footed boobies, this scenic place is bustling with life.
 Just beyond the beach is a lagoon, thriving with egrets and great blue herons.
 The turquoise water and abundant marine life invite you to snorkel in their midst.

 Today, visit two sites on Floreana Island.
 In the morning, visit the famous Post Office Bay, where 18th century whalers left a wooden barrel for use as an unofficial mail box.
 The custom continues to this day with Galapagos visitors.
 So, don't forget your postcards!

 Floreana is known for fabulous snorkeling sites, vibrant pink flamingos, and black sand beaches.
 Baroness Viewpoint is a fantastic place to take it all in.
 Your guide will tell you about the murder and mystery in this island's history.
 Easy trails allow for exploring the flora and fauna of Floreana.

-In the afternoon, head to Cormorant Point.
-Hike to a salt-water lagoon that is home to nesting flamingos.
-Swim in the crystal clear waters of the Devil's Crown.
+In the afternoon, head to Cormorant Point or Devil's Crown.
+At Cormorant Point, you will be able to hike to a salt-water lagoon that is home to nesting flamingos.
+Or, at Devil's Crown, enjoy swimming in the crystal clear waters.
 This extinct volcano peaks out of the waters just off of Floreana's coast and offers a magnificent snorkeling experience.
-See the "Green Beach" named for its green color from the high amount of olivine crystals in the sand and the "Four Sand Beach" made of white coral.
+See the 'Green Beach' named for its green color from the high amount of olivine crystals in the sand and the 'Four Sand Beach' made of white coral.